gitmhd/flex-grids/README.md

 Once you include `flex-grid.min.css` in your html file you are all set to use `flex-grid`, now just you need to add some classes.

+`flex-grid` is a rows and columns grid-based, each row represents a grid system, and each column represents a grid element, each row divided into 12 grid elements that can be represented by columns.

 | class      | description                                                           |
 | ---------- | --------------------------------------------------------------------- |
 | .container | You can use it as a container for your content.                       |